Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Common/README.md

 ### Create a credential with a static token

-For a short-lived clents when refreshing token upon expiry is not needed, `CommunicationTokenCredential` can be instantited with a static token.
+For a short-lived clients when refreshing token upon expiry is not needed, `CommunicationTokenCredential` can be instantited with a static token.

 ```C# Snippet:CommunicationTokenCredential_CreateWithStaticToken
 string token = Environment.GetEnvironmentVariable("COMMUNICATION_SERVICES_USER_TOKEN");